How to Manage Your Money Safely on the Road in Latin America

 Always Have Backups when Traveling

 I had a backup card, but it didn’t work.
 So I waited two weeks for the new card to come, running up tabs in the hotel and my favorite bar up the street.
-But my bank (a credit union) mailed me the card relatively quickly and didn’t charge me for it.
+But my bank mailed me the card relatively quickly and didn’t charge me for it.

-Now I travel with many cards, from three different countries even.
+Now I travel with many cards, from several different countries even.
 But the easiest way is to just open a second or third checking account in the same bank and get a card for each.
-If it isn’t free, change banks.
+If it isn’t free, change banks, or open a new account in another bank (one with no fees for international transactions, of course).

 Cash Money